michel-zedler/dailydiningdilemma/README.md

 In order to use the app in a browser you need a running webserver like [mongoose](http://cesanta.com/mongoose.shtml).
-After you created the index.html (see gulp profile-mock or gulp-profile-production) you can access the app via: http://127.0.0.1:8080/dailydiningdilemma/ddd-app/www/ It is very important to use localhost otherwise the login will not work in production mode (origin for callback for oauth must be localhost)
+After you created the index.html (see gulp profile-mock or gulp-profile-production) you can access the app via: http://127.0.0.1:8080/dailydiningdilemma/ddd-app/www/ It is very important to use localhost otherwise the login will not work in production mode (origin of callback for oauth must be localhost)